dumptyd/vue-css-donut-chart/README.md

 #### Events

-All the `section-*` events are called with the `section` object on which the event occurred and the native `Event` object as arguments respectively.
+All the `section-*` listeners are called with the `section` object on which the event occurred and the native `Event` object as arguments respectively.
 Consider adding a custom property (eg: `name`) to the `section` objects to uniquely identify them.

 | Event | Parameter | Description |
 | ---------- | ------------ | ----------- |